It’s a 15-minute drive from Banner Elk to the entrance of Grandfather Mountain, one of North Carolina’s largest and most popular attractions.

-It is easy to spend an entire day at Grandfather Mountain thanks to a variety of experiences, such as hiking wilderness trails, viewing wildlife at the animal habitats, visiting the Nature Museum, grabbing a bite to eat at Mildred’s Grill and walking across the famous Mile High Swinging Bridge. (plus, special lodging packages are available)
+It is easy to spend an entire day at Grandfather Mountain thanks to a variety of experiences, such as hiking wilderness trails, viewing wildlife at the animal habitats, visiting the Nature Museum, grabbing a bite to eat at Mildred’s Grill and walking across the famous Mile High Swinging Bridge.
+Plus, special lodging packages are available that include Grandfather tickets.

-COVID-19 Update: As of May 22, 2020, Grandfather Mountain is scheduled to be open during the summer and fall of 2020, but with certain limitations and protocols in place.
-For full details, see this article.
+[COVID-19 Update: Grandfather Mountain is scheduled to be open during the summer and fall of 2020, but with certain limitations and protocols in place.
+For full details, see this article.]